 Documents for NBTC (printed copies):

-- Photograph showing drone serial number
+- Photograph clearly showing drone serial number

-- Photograph showing remote/transmitter serial number
+- Photograph clearly showing remote/transmitter serial number

-- Copy of drone purchase receipt
+- Photocopy of drone purchase receipt (not needed if registering as a tourist)

 - Completed คท30 form – Download here